ghc-proposals/ghc-proposals/proposals/0016-as-patterns-synonyms.rst

                  implements the described feature.
 .. highlight:: haskell
 .. sectnum::
-.. header :: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/94>`_.
+.. header :: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/94>`_.
 .. contents::

 As-patterns (and n+k patterns) are currently disallowed in unidirectional pattern synonyms.
 There is no good reason for this.